 The Basset Hound Club of America, Inc. (BHCA) is committed to improving quality of life for Basset Hounds and their owners by helping Basset Hounds live longer, healthier lives.
 The Club supports and encourages research on health issues of interest to Basset Hounds (and other breeds).
 Members are expected to ensure that their dogs are kept safe at all times.
 Dogs should be maintained with their good health in mind, including adequate and appropriate attention, socialization, grooming, feeding, veterinary care, housing, and exercise.
 Members who breed Basset Hounds bear the additional responsibility of working to reduce the prevalence of genetic disorders in Basset Hounds.

 In 2016, the BHCA completed a comprehensive survey of the health of more than 7,500 Basset Hounds.
-This policy is informed by the results of that survey (Insert link to health survey.) and by current science.
+This policy is informed by the results of that survey and by current science.
 It will be updated as new data and new diagnostic tools become available.

 BHCA encourages responsible breeding through testing for the more common genetic disorders known to affect Basset Hounds where such testing is justified by evidence-based scientific research and validated test methods.
 Where proven genetic testing exists, the genetic status of the sire and dam must be known prior to undertaking a breeding, through one of the following:

 - Examining test results previously completed; or